Iron-Mountain-Software/standard-animations/README.md

 All of the key components can be used out-of-the box, and each one is pretty straightforward to set up.

-One thing to note, SimpleAnimation is an abstract class with methods Enter() and Exit().
-Drawer, CanvasGroupAnimator, and ScaleAnimator all inherit from SimpleAnimation, and can be grouped together when spawning or destroying GameObjects.
+One thing to note, StandardAnimation is an abstract class with methods Enter(), EnterImmediate(), Exit(), and ExitImmediate().
+Drawer, CanvasGroupAnimator, and ScaleAnimator all inherit from StandardAnimation.
+StandardAnimationGroup is a simple component that can be used to group and control multiple StandardAnimations.

 ---